subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The first two terms on the RHS of this equation are just the Newton method for finding the vector $X$ at which the function $E_W(X)$ is minimized (or equivalently the probability $p_W(X0$ is maximized), while the third term adds some noise to the process.
 Hence the overall effect is that of moving the system state to regions of higher probability, with the noise term enables the iteration to ocassionally jump out of local minima so that there is a greater probability that the iteration ends near a deeper minima.

 The beauty of the Langevin diffusion is that enables us to generate samples from the distribution $p_W(X)$ without having to explicitly compute the partition function $Z$.
 In the case of the Boltzmann distribution, once we have the energy function $E_W(X)$, we can readily generate samples from it.
-This frees us from the necessity of relating the energy function back to the inter-node interactions and enables us to sample from arbitrarily complex energy functions
+This frees us from the necessity of relating the energy function back to the inter-node interactions and enables us to sample from arbitrarily complex energy functions.
+Although not very well known, the Langevin diffusion is probably the most important equation in the modern theory of generative models.

 ## Training EBMs with Complex Energy Functions